beKoool/learningJs/Week 1/README.md

 |  Not,Does-not-equal | This returns the logically opposite value of what it precedes.
 It turns a `true` into a `false`, etc..
 When it is used alongside the Equality operator, the negation operator tests whether two values are _not_ equal.  | `!`,`!==`  | For NOT: `let myNumber = 2;` `!(myNumber === 2);` For Does-not-equal: `let year = 2022;` `year !== 2022;` |

->Note: These are only the basic operators of JavaScript.
+> Note: These are only the basic operators of JavaScript.
 To learn more about objects, visit to [MDN Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators).

-## Conditionals ✌
+## Conditionals

 [Conditionals](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/JavaScript_basics#conditionals) take an expression, which is code that evaluates to determine a value, and checks if it is `true` or `false`.
 If it’s `true`, we can tell our program to do one thing — we can even account for `false` to do another.
 A very common form of conditionals is the `if...else` statement.
 #### Example: